robert-anderson/M7/README.md

 C preprocessing directive blocks should never appear outside of `src/defs.h` and the few other places where macros are defined.
 However, when introducing a new piece of optional functionality, it is encouraged that a corresponding `ENABLE_` macro be introduced, along with a `constexpr` boolean variable which is to be used in other parts of the code to effect compile-time branching.
 Otherwise, new modules cause unnecessary run-time branching, potentially having an adverse effect on performance.

-The dual use of Row types both as data layout-defining objects and as a stateful "cursor" pointing to specific data, could potentially lead to confusion.
-Furthermore, a const Row can be pointed at a different data location for read-only access, changing the state of the Row object but not affecting the buffer.